jimsalterjrs/sanoid/README.md

 + --no-sync-snap

 	This argument tells syncoid to restrict itself to existing snapshots, instead of creating a semi-ephemeral syncoid snapshot at execution time.
 Especially useful in multi-target (A->B, A->C) replication schemes, where you might otherwise accumulate a large number of foreign syncoid snapshots.
+Also useful to avoid having to give the receiving user (if not root, see --no-privilege-elevation) the destroy permission.

 + --create-bookmark

 	This argument tells syncoid to create a zfs bookmark for the newest snapshot after it got replicated successfully.
 The bookmark name will be equal to the snapshot name.
 Only works in combination with the --no-sync-snap option.
 This can be very useful for irregular replication where the last matching snapshot on the source was already deleted but the bookmark remains so a replication is still possible.

++ --accept-snap=REGEX

+	Only consider snaps whose name matches the given regular expression as snap to sync as the most recent snap (only relevant with --no-sync-snap), or the first snap on initial sync.
+Note that any non-matching snaps in between will still be synced, unless --no-stream is used.

 + --no-clone-rollback